 Curt Otto Teich (1877 to 1974) who migrated to the United States from Lobenstein, Germany in 1896, founded the Curt Teich Company of Chicago which operated from 1898 to 1978 and was said to be the world’s largest printer of view and advertising postcards.
 At the peak of production, the company could print several million postcards in a single day though they also had cards made in Germany.
 The Company saved examples of every image they produced5.

 The first series of cards printed by the Teich Company used numbers only and ranged from 1 – 14989 and were produced between 1900 and 19086.
 Teich photographers took pictures in more than 10,000 towns and cities in the U.S., Canada and 115 other countries.
 Their cards of the St Louis World Fair in 1904 gave their second place of business as that city.
 In 1982, the bulk of the collection — more than 350,000 images – was donated by the Teich family to a museum from where they were transferred to Newberry Library, Chicago in October 20167.

 Fred.
 G. Temme, Orange, N.J., USA

 - FRED.
 G. TEMME, PUBLISHER, ORANGE, N.J.

 Fred.
-G. Temme, printer, newspaper publisher and editor, Orange.
+G. Temme, printer, newspaper publisher and editor, 33 North Centre Street, Orange.